 “Get me out!!!
 Let it end.
 I can’t take it.”

-And I’ll do whatever it takes to NOT be in a position in which I’m forced to persevere.
+And I’ll do whatever it takes to AVOID situations where I must persevere.

-I believe I and many Millennials find ourselves more depressed, confused, and empty because of seeking permanent comfort and security.
+I believe myself and many Millennials find ourselves more depressed, confused, and empty due to seeking permanent comfort and security.
 Most times, we place unfair expectations on our futures by doing all the “right things” with the motivation of avoiding difficult seasons.